Mathiyalagann/AC--to--DC--Power-Supply-PCB/README.md

-***PCB Design Project – AC to DC Power Supply***
+## 🔋 AC to DC Power Supply -PCB Design

-**📌 Overview**
+### 📌 Overview

-This project is a " PCB design for an AC to DC Power Supply " using EasyEDA.
+This project is a **PCB design for an AC to DC Power Supply** using EasyEDA.

-The circuit steps down AC voltage through a transformer, rectifies it with a diode bridge, smooths it using capacitors, and regulates the output with an LM7805 IC to provide a stable +5V DC.
+The circuit steps down AC voltage through a transformer, rectifies it with a diode bridge, smooths it using capacitors, and regulates the output with an **LM7805 IC** to provide a stable +5V DC.

-**🛠 Tools Use**
+### 🛠 Tools Used
 - EasyEDA (schematic & PCB design)

-**🔧 Features**
+### 🔧 Features
 - Transformer-based AC to DC conversion
 - Bridge rectifier (2W10)
 - Filtering capacitors (1µF)